cz-it/smartyfllip-frontend/README.md

    ```
    npm start
    ```
-   Visit [localhost](http://localhost:5173/) and use the desired enpoints to view the content
+   Visit [localhost](http://localhost:5173/) and use the desired endpoints to view the content

 ## Authors